temporalio/documentation/docs-src/cli/schedule/create.md

 ```

 Workflows don't run in parallel.
-Setting the `--overlap-policy` to 'BufferAll' allows Workflows to run sequentially if they would overlap.
+Setting the `--overlap-policy` to `BufferAll` allows Workflows to run sequentially if they would overlap.

 Any combination of `--calendar`, `--interval`, and `--cron` is supported.
 Traditional cron strings, along with `CronSchedule` features, are also supported.